candalo/room-playground/README.md

-# room-playground
+# Room Playground

-Examples of Room persistence library usage
+A simple notes app that demonstrates the Room library usage.